Wells Gray Education and Research Centre TRU Faculty of Science

 Schoolhouse Property at 5384 Clearwater Valley Rd.

-On the Schoolhouse property, you have access to the schoolhouse classroom as well as several cabins for overnight use.
-The only washrooms are 2 outhouses.
+On the property, you have access to the schoolhouse classroom, several cabins for overnight use and two outhouses with washrooms.

-The building has a state-of-the-art water treatment system, and EV charger, and the whole building is powered by 48 solar panels on the roof, with a battery back-up system that will keep essential loads operational for roughly 3 days in a power outage.
+The building has a state-of-the-art water treatment system and EV charger.
+The building is powered by 48 solar panels on the roof with a battery back-up system that will keep essential loads operational for roughly three days in a power outage.

 Trail network